Cody Rhodes returns to WWE at WrestleMania - NewsBreak

 Rhodes would eventually form a group alongside other wrestlers with famous fathers: Randy Orton and Ted DiBiase.
 “Legacy” is where Rhodes experienced the majority of his success in WWE.
 Though still young in his career, he appeared set on a path to become one of the company’s top performers.

 In the years that followed, he never quite broke through the glass ceiling to become a headlining act.
-He won the Intercontinental Championship on two occasions and tried a variety of character changes – eventually transforming into Stardust — a character similar to Goldust, who was played by his half-brother Dustin.WWE wrestler Big E breaks neck during live ‘SmackDown’ broadcast
+He won the Intercontinental Championship on two occasions and tried a variety of character changes – eventually transforming into Stardust — a character similar to Goldust, who was played by his half-brother Dustin.Phenix City Police respond to shooting at Sumbry Hill Apartments

 While Rhodes fully engrained himself into the colorful comic book character, it wasn’t the long-term direction he wanted for his career.
 Shortly after WrestleMania 32, also held at AT&T Stadium, Rhodes asked to be released from his contract.